TutorialsLast Updated Aug 26, 20248 min read

 Connecting the application to CircleCI

 The next step is to set up a repository on GitHub and link the project to CircleCI.
-Review Pushing a project to GitHub for instructions.
+Clone the repository to your local machine and push it to your own GitHub repository.

 Log in to your CircleCI account.
-If you signed up with your GitHub account, all your repositories will be available on your project’s dashboard.
+If you signed up with your GitHub account, all your repositories will be available from the Organization Homepage after you click Set Up Project.

 Click Set Up Project next to your node-aws-sample project.